Comparison · Bundled builder vs custom

-GoDaddy Website Builder is the editor most UK SMBs encounter first, usually because they bought their domain at GoDaddy and the “build your site” upsell was right there.
+GoDaddy Website Builder is the editor a lot of small businesses meet first, usually because they bought their domain at GoDaddy and the “build your site” upsell was right there.
 It is the weakest of the major template tools on design, performance, and renewal pricing.
 Here is the honest comparison.

 Quick answer